 Die Forschergruppe kommt zu dem Schluss, dass nur ein Bruchteil der Nutzer (<0,1%) allen Cookies zustimmt, wenn der Banner alle Forderungen der Datenschutzbehörden regelkonform umsetzt (einzelne Cookie-Kategorien, nicht vorausgefüllt, kein nudging).

-According to a Facebook post by lawyer Dr. Thomas Schwenke, however, it has not yet been decided by the courts whether the checkboxes of the individual cookie categories may be pre-filled or not.
-Until this question is clarified by the courts, most webmasters will probably opt for the pre-filled variant.
+However, according to a Facebook post by lawyer Dr. Thomas Schwenke, it has not yet been decided in court whether the checkboxes of the individual cookie categories may be pre-filled or not.
+Until this question has been clarified in court, most webmasters will probably opt for the pre-filled option.

 In summary, the study shows that the placement, the type of opt-in procedure as well as the design of the banner significantly influence the interaction of the website visitors.
 The differences in user interaction with the banner were between 5 and 55 percent.